saadbutt23/WebappAufgabe/Readme.md

 2) In the terminal enter "npm start" to run the application

-3) Go to the browser and enter the routes (first two ones from above) to test its functionality
+3) Go to the browser and enter the routes (first two ones from above) to test their functionality